 The courageous actions Hicks took that night and over the next several days were not publicized.
 The accident was not disclosed to the public until years later, when a government report on accidents with nuclear weapons included seven sentences about it.
 The report listed the accident as the nation's first involving a Minuteman missile.

-Further details are reported publicly for the first time here, drawn from documents obtained through Freedom of Information Act requests by the Journal and others, and from Hicks himself, who is now 73 years old and living in Cibolo, Texas.
+Further details are available from documents obtained through Freedom of Information Act requests by the Journal and others, and from Hicks himself, who is now 73 years old and living in Cibolo, Texas.

 When Hicks was sent to the accident on Dec.
 5, 1964, he was only 20 years old, and the cryptic statement from his team chief was the only information he was given.